ansible/ansible-container/docs/rst/deploy_kubernetes.rst

 SDK and *kubectl*.
 There is also an Ansible role, `ansible.install-gcloud <https://galaxy.ansible.com/ansible/install-gcloud/>`_ to help automate the installation.

-To complete the deployment you will need a Kubernetes cluster hosted at `Google Compute Engine <https://cloud.google.com/compute/>`_.
+To complete the deployment you will need a Kubernetes cluster hosted at `Google Cloud Platform <https://cloud.google.com/compute/>`_.
 If you don't have an account, create a free account.
 You will receive a $300 credit, which is way more than you will need for this example.
 Once you sign in, follow the `Quickstart Guide <https://cloud.google.com/container-engine/docs/quickstart>`_ to create a project and a
 Google Container Engine cluster.